navikt/familie-pdf/README.md

 # familie-pdf

-Fellesapplikasjon for pdf-oppsummeringer av søknader for PO Familie
+Fellesapplikasjon for pdf-oppsummeringer av søknader for PO Familier